-- In cases when data is stored on printed paper, it is kept in a secure place where unauthorised personnel cannot access it - Printed data is securely disposed of when it is no longer needed.
-For more information see Data Disposal Policy. - Data stored on a computer is protected by strong passwords that are changed regularly.
-We encourage all staff to use complex passwords which are audited regularly.
-For further information see - Password Policy - Data stored on portable media must be encrypted or password protected and locked away securely when not being used - The IT Director must approve any cloud-based storage system used to store data - Servers containing personal data are kept in a secure location, with access significantly limited - Data is regularly backed up in line with the company's backup procedures

-- Data is not stored directly on mobile devices such as laptops, tablets or smartphones - All servers containing sensitive data are approved and protected by security software - All possible technical measures within reasonable practicality are put in place to keep data secure
+- In cases when data is stored on printed paper, it should be kept in a secure place where unauthorised personnel cannot access it - Printed data should be shredded when it is no longer needed - Data stored on a computer should be protected by strong passwords that are changed regularly. - Data stored on CDs or memory sticks must be encrypted or password protected and locked away securely when they are not being used - The DPO must approve any cloud used to store data - Servers containing personal data must be kept in a secure location, away from general office space - Data should be regularly backed up in line with the company's backup procedures - Data should never be saved directly to mobile devices such as laptops, tablets or smartphones that do not have security measures in place with encryption and password protection. - All servers containing sensitive data must be approved and protected by security software - All possible technical measures must be put in place to keep data secure